Powder Diffraction Workshop 2025

 Venue | ANSTO New Illawarra Road Lucas Heights, NSW 2234 |

-Expressions of interest for this event will open on 10 February 2025 at 9 AM (AEST).
+Expressions of interest for this event will be opening in April 2025

 The powder diffraction teams from the Australian Centre for Neutron Scattering (ACNS) and the Australian Synchrotron (AS) are hosting a 3-day powder diffraction workshop at ANSTO, Lucas Heights.
 The workshop is for beginners and aimed at post-graduate students and early career researchers.